 Steps of face painting a character face

 Let’s see the steps of creating a character face basing on the Rocket the Racoon example:

 1. Start by designating the main shape.
-Most of the characters (specially animals) have a pentagonal head-shape.
+Most of the characters (especially animals) have a pentagonal head-shape.

 2. The top corners are the places where the ears are usually placed.
 Same rule applies for tigers, cats, dogs etc.

 3. Split the face into two parts: vertically and horizontally.
-The eyes are always placed in the centre of the face, that why we needed the horizontal guideline.
+The eyes are always placed in the center of the face, that why we needed the horizontal guideline.